When Parenting Triggers Your Own Past

 - Val Morrison

-- 1 min read
+- 2 min read

 One of the most unexpected challenges of parenting is how strongly it can activate unresolved experiences from our own childhoods.
-A child’s behaviour, tone, or emotional needs can trigger intense reactions that feel disproportionate or confusing.
+A child’s behavior, tone, or emotional needs can trigger intense reactions that feel disproportionate or confusing.

 Understanding Triggers in Parenting